jbrukh/goneuro/README.md

 	   },
 	}

-You can then connect to the device as follows:
+You can then connect to the device and check for connection errors:

     if err := d.Connect(listener); err != nil {
 		fmt.Println("could not connect: ", err)